sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 result = filter_set.filter(filter_params)
 ```

-Filter schema pattern is custom and depends on the `value` attribute expected in the "MethodFilter" filter method.
+Filter schema pattern is custom and depends on the `value` attribute expected in the `MethodFilter` filter method.

 Resulting sql expressions: